About

 About these guys…

 Edward Dupuy received his doctorate in English from Louisiana State University, is published as a literary reviewer, critic, and sometimes poet, and is the author of Autobiography in Walker Percy: Repetition, Recovery, and Redemption.
-He has held various executive positions at a several colleges, including two schools of art.
+He has held various executive positions at several colleges, including two schools of art.

 Gene Beyt became interested in photography as a child and he advanced his art while in medical school.
 He uses images, words, music, moments and memories to inform his art and storytelling.
 Gene was trained at Washington University and the University of Wisconsin, and teaches at Tulane University.